ka7801vo/My-Webpage/content/papers/frequencies_in_data_streams/index.md

 [taxonomies]
-categories = ["Research summary"] tags = ["paper", "stream data"]
+categories = ["Research summary"] tags = ["research", "stream data"]

 [extra]
 toc = true
 +++

 <!-- Introduction is a WIP -->
 Big data streams are everywhere today as we get increasingly digital, as well as taking more and more automated measurements.
-An example could be search queries with an internet search engine, where the provider would want to analyze search patterns.
+An example could be search queries with an internet search engine, where the provider would want to analyze search patterns, such as common searches.
 It is often preferable to process these streams online, meaning we don't store the data and only make one pass over it.
-Some metrics such as variance are possible to compute like this, but for many others you have to give up some information, making the results only approximately true (do you remember your epsilon delta proofs?).
+Some metrics such as variance are possible to compute like this, but for many others you have to give up some required information, making the results only approximately true (do you remember your epsilon delta proofs?).

 This post gives an introduction to the topic of finding frequent items in data streams using these online algorithms.
 It is mainly based on the papers [_Methods for Finding Frequent Items in Data Streams_](http://dimacs.rutgers.edu/~graham/pubs/papers/freqvldbj.pdf) as well as [_What’s New: Finding Significant Differences in Network Data Streams_](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=1561219) with _Graham Cormode_ being first author for both.
 The first gives an overview of all methods, while the second is needed to fully understand the last one.